quantumlib/OpenFermion/docker/README.md

 You first need to install [Docker](https://www.docker.com/).
-Once Docker is installed, open a command line terminal and check the list of running virtual machines with `docker-machine ls` Assuming this is the firt time Docker has been run, the list should be empty.
+Once Docker is installed, open a command line terminal and check the list of running virtual machines with `docker-machine ls`.
+Assuming this is the first time Docker has been run, the list should be empty.
 Create a virtual machine by running:
 ```
 docker-machine create --driver virtualbox default